brianleroux/bots/readme.md

+# the rise of the bot :robot:
+## adventures in serverless programming
 ```
-# the rise of the bot
-## &amp; adventures in serverlessish programming

 https://github.com/brianleroux